-Write is designed to work in conjunction with the function Read from this package, which reads a csv, fixed width format, or native SPSS or R data files into the data frame d.
+Write is designed to work in conjunction with the function Read from this package, which reads a csv or other text file, fixed width format, or native SPSS or R data files into the data frame d.
 Write relies upon the R functions write.csv and save.